Getting started with the Giving module

 Purpose of the module

 Welcome to the ChurchSuite Giving module!
 This module is designed to help organisations manage the donations they receive by any method and the givers who gave them.
-The Giving module also includes support for Gift Aid reclaims (UK churches) and Tax Deductible donations (North American churches).
-Through the Giving module you can track levels of stewardship engagement, manage common admin workflows, and communicate and report with ease.
+The Giving module also includes support for Gift Aid reclaims (UK only) and Tax Deductible donations (North America).
+Through the Giving module you can track levels of stewardship engagement, manage common admin workflows and communicate and report with ease.
 This article is designed to provide your finance team with a broad overview of the Giving module's functionality and highlight key features that may be useful to them in their role and to your church.

 Giving module features at a glance

-- Create funds against which donations can be assigned
+- Create unlimited funds against which donations can be assigned

-- Easily add new or import existing and new givers
+- Easily add new givers or import existing ones

 - Giver profile pages with everything you need to know about a giver in one view